mozaik-association/mozaik/docs/Contacts Module.md

 - Email
 - Address

-It Helps you identify, manage and merge possible duplicates within your contacts database.
+It helps you identify, manage and merge possible duplicates within your contacts database.

 !!! info